“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 - You are able to swallow tablets

-- You are willing to use 2 reliable forms of contraception during treatment and for 3 months afterwards if there is any chance you or your partner could become pregnant
+- You are willing to use a reliable form of contraception during treatment and for 3 months afterwards if there is any chance you or your partner could become pregnant

 - You are at least 18 years old